hyperreality/cryptopals/README.md

 # Cryptopals

-C solutions to the [Matasano Crypto challenges](http://cryptopals.com/).
+C and sometimes Python solutions to the [Matasano Crypto challenges](http://cryptopals.com/).
 Work in progress.